tock/tock/doc/CodeReview.md

    Examples of upkeep requests involve bug fixes, documentation (that isn't specification), or minor reimplementations of existing modules.
-1. **Significant pull requests** involve new modules, significant re-implementations, new traits, or changes to the build system.
+1. **Significant pull requests** involve new modules, significant re-implementations, new traits, new kernel components or changes to the build system.

 Whether a pull request is upkeep or significant is based not only on the magnitude of the change but also what sort of code is changed.
 For example,